High-Grade Glioma (HGG) – Brief Information

 Treatment planning

 Once the diagnosis of a malignant glioma has been confirmed, treatment planning starts.
 In order to provide the patient with the best possible individual and risk-adapted therapy, the treatment team considers specific factors that are known to have an impact on the prognosis (so-called prognostic factors).
 Important prognostic factors are the type of malignant glioma, its size, localization, and spread in the central nervous system.

-Detailed knowledge about the type of tumour allows conclusions regarding its growth pattern and grade of malignancy (WHO-grade, see chapter "Types of malignant gliomas"), whereas the tumour site and size determine its operability.
+Detailed knowledge about the type of tumour allows conclusions regarding its growth pattern and grade of malignancy (CNS WHO-grade, see chapter "Types of malignant gliomas"), whereas the tumour site and size determine its operability.
 Both factors have immediate impact on the patient's chances of survival and, therefore, are a major basis when choosing the optimal treatment strategy.
 Additionally, response to treatment, age and the patient's health status at the time point of diagnosis play an important role.
+For example, the patient’s age at the time of diagnosis is a key factor in determining whether radiotherapy is included in the treatment plan.

 All these risk factors are considered when planning the treatment.
 The goal is to achieve the best possible results for every patient.
 Hence, the individual disease situation determines how the patient should be treated best.

-Patients (at the age of three or older) who have been diagnosed with a high-grade glioma [such as glioblastoma multiforme WHO-grade IV (GBM), diffuse midline glioma histone 3K 27M-mutated WHO-grade IV (DMG), anaplastic astrocytoma WHO-grade III (AA), diffuse intrinsic pons glioma (DIPG), and gliomatosis cerebri (GC)] receive an intensive treatment, usually in the framework of a therapy optimising study (see chapter "Treatment” and “Therapy optimising trials").
+Patients (at the age of three or older) who have been diagnosed with a malignant glioma receive an intensive treatment, usually in the framework of a therapy optimising study (see chapters "Treatment” and “Therapy optimising trials and registries").
+Children under the age of three years are treated as per so-called infant protocol, which does not include radiotherapy.

 Treatment